Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Frequently asked questions

 I am planning to do the Gold Coast Hinterland Great Walk.
-Can I still camp at the Green Mountains Camping Area?
+Can I still camp at the O’Reilly’s Campground?

-Upon completion of revitalisation works, unpowered tent camping sites will be available for people to enjoy, including those completing the Gold Coast Hinterland Great Walk.
-Bookings to camp at the site will be made through O’Reilly’s Rainforest Retreat.
+Unpowered tent camping sites are available for people to enjoy, including those completing the Gold Coast Hinterland Great Walk.
+Bookings to camp at the site can be made through O’Reilly’s Rainforest Retreat.

-Once the camping area reopens, will I still be able to camp independently (unpowered tent camping)?
+Can I still camp independently (unpowered tent camping)?

-Unpowered tent camping sites will still be available to visitors, once revitalisation works are completed.
-Also, the site will be complemented with a new amenities block, a new camp kitchen, semi-permanent tents, and a multi-purpose community education facility.
+Unpowered tent camping sites are available to visitors.
+The site is now complemented with a new amenities block, a new camp kitchen, safari tents, and a multi-purpose community education facility.

-What will it cost to stay at the campsite after the site has been revitalised?
+What does it cost to stay at O’Reilly’s Campground now the site has been revitalised?

-Pricing will be set by O’Reilly’s Rainforest Retreat, who will continue to provide low-cost camping options such as unpowered, tent camping sites, in addition to eco-accommodation options that provide guests with a higher level of service, such as powered and unpowered campervan sites, and semi-permanent tents.
+Pricing for O’Reilly’s Campground is set by O’Reilly’s Rainforest Retreat, who continue to provide low-cost camping options such as unpowered tent camping sites, in addition to eco-accommodation options that provide guests with a higher level of service, such as powered and unpowered campervan sites, and safari tents.

-When the camping area is reopened by O'Reilly's Rainforest Retreat, will I be able to bring my dog or pet camping with me?
+Can I bring my dog or pet camping with me?

 Why O'Reilly's Rainforest Retreat?